harvardinformatics/informatics-website/docs/resources/tutorials/pangenome-cactus-minigraph.md

 1. The assembled genome [FASTA :octicons-link-external-24:](https://en.wikipedia.org/wiki/FASTA_format){:target="_blank"} files for each sample (specified in `input_file`).
 2. A reference sample (`reference`).

-You will use these to create the input file for Cactus-minigraph.
+You will use these to create the input file for Minigraph-Cactus.

-### Preparing the Cactus-minigraph input file
+### Preparing the Minigraph-Cactus input file

-The various Cactus-minigraph commands depend on a single input file with information about the genomes to align.
+The various Minigraph-Cactus commands depend on a single input file with information about the genomes to align.
 This file is a simple tab delimited file with two columns.

 Each line contains in the first column one sample label and in the second column the path to the genome FASTA file for that sample.

-!!! note "Unlike regular Cactus, Cactus-minigraph does not require the input sequences to be softmasked"
+!!! note "Unlike regular Cactus, Minigraph-Cactus does not require the input sequences to be softmasked"

     However, the FASTA files should still **not** be **hard** masked, meaning masked bases are replaced with Ns.